Database Providers

 Using the Database

-After activating the database, you can provide the database credentials to your app:
+After activating the database, you can provide the database credentials to your app.
+This is one for RDBMS (MariaDB/PostgreSQL):

 - Hostname: